 Power of Culture Blog

-Since January of 2020, Mass Cultural Council has worked with cultural organizations on a Social Prescription Pilot Program designed to positively affect the health and well-being of the people of Massachusetts and the fiscal health of our non-profit cultural institutions.
+As part of the Agency’s CultureRx Initiative, in 2020 Mass Cultural Council worked with cultural organizations on a Social Prescription Pilot Program designed to positively affect the health and well-being of the people of Massachusetts and the fiscal health of our nonprofit cultural institutions.
 Social prescribing is where health care providers refer patients to arts and culture experiences to support their health and well-being.

 Our intention with this pilot has been to further develop cross-sector partnerships, demonstrate the protective and therapeutic effect of cultural and arts participation, and to create a model where the services provided by cultural organizations are funded.
 After two pilot cycles taking place, and enduring, during the COVID-19 pandemic, this year (FY22) is the first full year Mass Cultural Council is able to support a social prescription pilot, providing access to cultural experiences to individuals working with professional caregivers as a means of treatment.
 (Read more about our finding from this work in FY20 and in FY21.)